thierrymichel/vue-aware/README.md

 ### Raf (requestAnimationFrame)

-Use [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) to trigger your handler.
+Use [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) to trigger your handler.<br>
 There is no options.

 #### Example